 The reduction level achieved can fall above the detection limit or below the detection limit.
 Either way, the actual reduction levels reported are calculated using the quantitation limit, which provides the percentage reduction levels reported by the individual laboratory.
 It is important to note that >99.9% reduction denotes that the actual reduction levels are “greater than” 99.9%”, which exceeds the maximum log testing target and implies a greater log reduction is taking place than that which is being reported.

 Moreover, the human body is a remarkable piece of engineering capable of effectively eliminating many varieties of contaminants.
-The purpose of water purification it to prevent the body from becoming overwhelmed with such high levels of toxins that the body can no longer effectively eliminate them.
-It is NMCL’s goal to provide purification and filtration systems that are able to remove and reduce as many toxic contaminants as is possible without removing all of the healthful and beneficial minerals that your body needs.
+The purpose of water filtration is to prevent the body from becoming overwhelmed with such high levels of toxins that the body can no longer effectively eliminate them.
+It is NMCL’s goal to provide filtration systems that are able to remove and reduce as many toxic contaminants as is possible without removing all of the healthful and beneficial minerals that your body needs.